-For example, urinary tract or kidney stones may be treated with medications that break down the stones or with a technique that breaks stones apart with sonic vibrations.
+For example, urinary tract or kidney stones may be treated with medications that break down the stones or with a technique that breaks stones apart using sonic vibrations.
 Blockages may have to be removed surgically.

 Diuretics can help restore normal urination and remove waste from the body.
 Antiemetics can treat severe vomiting.
 Dialysis or surgery may be needed in cases where the kidneys have suffered severe damage.

 However, even with treatment, the mortality rate for dogs who suffer from uremia is as high as 50 percent.
 If your dog suffers from uremia, then it is important that you follow veterinary instructions and monitor your dog’s condition closely.